 This class is appropriate for anyone making pavement preservation project or treatment selection decisions.

-Project Selection is an elective of the Road Scholar Program and part of the Pavement Preservation concentration.
+Selecting Pavement Preservation Projects is an elective of the Road Scholar Program and part of the Pavement Preservation concentration.

 Prior to class, every participant must complete the following brief online trainings.